RobinLinus/coins-legacy/notes/succinct-fullnode.md

 A more realistic model, with up to 3000 outputs per transaction is just about `1 MB` larger.
 Note there are simple data structures, such that, even in a compressed state, we can update our bit vector efficiently.

 #### Bit Vector Commitments
-If we had a commitment to the bit vector at some block heigth, we could simply download the bit vector and start syncing the chain from there with extended blocks.
+If we had a commitment to the bit vector at some block height, we could simply download the bit vector and start syncing the chain from there with extended blocks.
 Extended blocks are about 4x as big as regular blocks.
 Thus, syncing with this scheme is efficient only if we can cut off more than 3/4 of the chain.
 In theory, this is no problem - every block could have a commitment.
-Then we could cut off allmost the full chain.
+Then we could cut off almost the full chain.
 If we would check only the 100 most recent extended blocks, we could sync our succinct fullnode by downloading:

 `headers_chain + bit_vector + extended_blocks ~ 27 MB + 15 MB + 100 * 4 MB = 442 MB`.

 #### Succinct Extended Blocks
 Can we further compress the necessary data?
 Obviously, we would have to compress the extended blocks because they make up 90% of the data.
-Some extensions are redundant.
+Some extensions are indeed redundant.
 We can remove any inclusion proof for an output created within those 100 blocks.
 Additionally, some proofs intersect which we can further exploit.
 Still, the majority of extended block data remains.